rdekleijn/rdekleijn.github.io/events/2024-dodgeball/index.md

 Participation is open to teams consisting of 1 to 4 individuals from the Leiden academic community, from BA/BSc students to professors.
 It's no problem if some team members are not affiliated with Leiden University, so feel free to register with your housemates or friends.
 We encourage mixed-seniority teams and interdisciplinary teams to apply.

 ## What does it cost to register?
-Participation is free for all participants.
+Participation is free for all participants, this includes the BBQ afterwards.
+However, it does not include drinks, which can be purchased from the USC cafeteria.

 ## Questions that you might have